neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 improve your development experience, make testing and design review easier, and help to impress your customers.

-There are many functions and getters defined on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.
+The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` defines many functions and getters.
-They can be used in the use case before returning the [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.
+You can use these functions in the use case before returning the [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.

 > [!IMPORTANT]